MichaelMacaulay/zksync-subgraph-docs/subgraph-tut.md

 1. Initialize your subgraph
 2. Publish your subgraph to The Graph Network
 3. Query from your dapp with your unique API key

-Pricing:
- - You receive 100,000 free queries per month.
- - The rate-limited test endpoints in [Subgraph Studio](https://thegraph.com/studio/) are free.
- - After your first 100,000 queries, it will cost $4 per 100k additional queries.

 Here is a step by step walk through: